Taxstra Logo

 Residency changes are scored on facts — where you live, work, vote, and keep your life.
 A 30-minute conversation before you relocate or take an out-of-state contract lets us document the change correctly from day one.
 Reconstructing it two years later, during an audit, is a much worse meeting.

-Filing is backward-looking by definition.
+Tax preparation is backward-looking by definition.
 It reports decisions that have already been made.
-The real money is in the decisions still ahead of you — entity structure, retirement plan design, equity timing, real estate strategy — and a correctly filed return is the dataset every one of those decisions is built on.
+Tax planning is the forward-looking work: entity structure, retirement plan design, equity timing, real estate strategy.
+A correctly prepared return is the dataset every one of those decisions is built on.

 We review every new client's prior two to three years of returns as part of onboarding.
-When we find errors or missed elections worth amending, we tell you — with the dollar impact — before we file anything new.
+When we find errors or missed elections worth amending, we tell you, with the dollar impact, before we prepare anything new.

 Why Taxstra